Startup Accelerator vs Incubator: Differences and Things to Consider

 Benefits of a Startup Accelerator

-Exponential business growth is key for those who consider applying to an accelerator program.
-In turn, accelerators assist the selected startups in various ways.
+What are the benefits of a startup accelerator program?
+Exponential business growth is key for those who consider applying to such a program.
 The most common accelerator program advantages include:

 • possibility for initial seed investment in the startup;